alostracco/alostracco/README.md

 - ⚡ Fun fact: ...
 -->
 ### Bio
-High-achieving Computer Science student (Western University, 4th year) | Passionate about Machine Learning, Data Science, and Software Engineering.
+MSc in CS+AI student at Univeristy of Guelph | Passionate about Machine Learning, Data Science, and AI Safety.

 ### 🛠️ Skills
 Languages: